pmoris/miles-subgraph-miner/README.md

 ### Setup

-The latest version of the runnable JAR file is available from our [release page]().
+The latest version of the runnable JAR file is available from our [releases page](https://github.com/pmoris/subgraph-miner/releases).

 MULES requires no true installation.
 The JAR file can simply be invoked from the [command line](#command-line-options) (recommended).
 Alternatively, the file can be launched directly to open the GUI version of the tool.
 The required input files and analysis options are described [below](#usage).